Tufin/oasdiff/README.md

 ## Notes for Developers
 1. oasdiff expects [OpenAPI References](https://swagger.io/docs/specification/using-ref/) to be resolved.
 References are normally resolved automatically when you load the spec.
-In other cases you can resolve refs using [this function](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#SwaggerLoader.ResolveRefsIn).
+In other cases you can resolve refs using [Loader.ResolveRefsIn](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#Loader.ResolveRefsIn).

 2. Use [configuration](diff/config.go) to exclude certain types of changes:
    - [Examples](https://swagger.io/specification/#example-object)